Sunny with a High Near 88 | SweetwaterNOW

 Today

+Widespread smoke before 5pm.
 Sunny, with a high near 88.
-Calm wind becoming north northwest 5 to 8 mph in the afternoon.
+Breezy, with a south southwest wind 5 to 10 mph becoming west 13 to 18 mph in the afternoon.
+Winds could gust as high as 28 mph.

 Tonight

+Partly cloudy, with a low around 56.
+West southwest wind 6 to 11 mph becoming light south southwest.

+Mostly sunny, with a high near 90.
+Light and variable wind becoming west 8 to 13 mph in the afternoon.

-Mostly clear, with a low around 57.
-North northwest wind 5 to 8 mph becoming east northeast after midnight.
+Partly cloudy, with a low around 55.
+West wind 8 to 13 mph becoming light and variable after midnight.

 Monday

-Sunny, with a high near 90.
-Calm wind becoming northwest around 6 mph in the afternoon.
+Mostly sunny, with a high near 90.
+Calm wind becoming west 5 to 9 mph in the afternoon.

 Monday Night